HCODX/Regex Tester

 100% browser-based · Live highlighting · All JS flags

-Build and debug regular expressions interactively.
-Matches light up inside the test text as you type, capture groups break out into a table, and a replace mode lets you preview rewrites.
+Free regex tester to build and debug JavaScript regular expressions interactively.
+Matches light up inside the test text as you type, capture groups break out into a table, and replace mode previews rewrites.
 Powered by your browser's native RegExp engine — your pattern never leaves the page.

 Test text